-If you needed a reason to establish a regimen of chores for your kids beyond, “These rugs won’t vacuum themselves,” science has your back.
-Research shows that cleaning the house, taking out trash, washing windows or whatever else you might throw at the buggers instills a sense of mastery, self reliance, responsibility, empathy and respect for others — and the sooner you start, the better.
+If you need a reason to establish a regimen of chores for your kids, beyond “These rugs won’t vacuum themselves,” science has your back.
+Research shows that cleaning the house, taking out trash, washing windows, or whatever else you might throw at the buggers instills a sense of mastery, self-reliance, responsibility, empathy, and respect for others — and the sooner you start, the better.

-The study, which checked in with 84 kids during preschool and then at ages 10, 15 and in their mid-20s, found that the ones who began chores at ages 3 and 4 were more likely to have good relationships, achieve academic success and be self-sufficient than those who started as teens or had none at all.
+The study, which checked in with 84 kids during preschool and then at ages 10 and 15, and again in their mid-20s, found that the ones who began chores at ages 3 and 4 were more likely to have good relationships, achieve academic success, and be self-sufficient than those who started as teens or had none at all.

 Even better for your lawn?
-According to Richard Rende, a developmental psychologist in Paradise Valley, Ariz., and co-author of the forthcoming book Raising Can-Do Kids, doing chores may actually be a better strategy for long-term positive social and academic outcomes than whatever extra-curricular activities your kids are doing that make them too busy for chores.
-“Parents today want their kids spending time on things that can bring them success, but ironically, we’ve stopped doing one thing that’s actually been a proven predictor of success—and that’s household chores,” he says.
+According to Richard Rende, a developmental psychologist in Paradise Valley, Arizona, and co-author of the forthcoming book Raising Can-Do Kids, doing chores may actually be a better strategy for long-term positive social and academic outcomes than whatever extracurricular activities your kids are doing that make them too busy for chores.
+“Parents today want their kids spending time on things that can bring them success, but ironically, we’ve stopped doing one thing that’s actually been a proven predictor of success — and that’s household chores,” he says.

 Actually getting them to do their chores is a much less scientific challenge, but here are a few things to keep in mind: